310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, you believe in ghosts and such, Takamine-kun?
+Heheh, you believe in ghosts and such, Takamine-kun?
 {% endbubble %}

 {% bubble Midori %}